FA Cup winner and former England star passes away at 81, fans mourn

 Former PL starlet dies at 21

-Legit.ng earlier reported that the football community in England has been thrown into mourning as Macclesfield FC player Ethan McLeod has tragically lost his life in a car accident.
+Legit.ng earlier reported that the football community in England was thrown into mourning when Macclesfield FC player Ethan McLeod tragically lost his life in a car accident.

 The 21-year-old was returning home from his club's 2-1 win over Bedford Town when his Mercedes hit a barrier on the M1 near Northampton on Tuesday, December 16.